 3) Line Up Boutique 808/Deep Sub Bass Notes With The Kick Drum.

-The next step is to line-up the Deep Sub Bass, or Boutique 808 if you prefer the sound of it, exactly with the Kick.
+As I explored in my other 808 tutorial, the next step is to line-up the Deep Sub Bass, or Boutique 808 if you prefer the sound of it, exactly with the Kick.
 This is a pretty big game-changer if you haven’t been doing this already.

 While you don’t always have to do this, it makes the kick and bass sound thick and “punchy” when you do.